How to confine users to specific projects

 Make sure that restricted is set to true and specify the projects that the certificate should give access to under projects.

-Confine projects to specific LXD users
+Confine users to specific LXD projects via Unix socket

 If you use the LXD snap, you can configure the multi-user LXD daemon contained in the snap to dynamically create projects for all users in a specific user group.